valerjanka/perf-framework/ptf-core/README.md

-# ptf
+# ptf-core
 Performance testing framework that measure API calls and have replaceable parts as reporting, statistics collector, measured tool, flow config and test runner.
 All tests are considered to be JUnit tests that could be run quickly.
-## Modules:
-1. ptf-core - core of Performance Testing Framework
-2. ptf-properties - implementation of core parts using properties file
-  1. Test flow configuration
-  2. Runners configuration
-  3. Context Configuration
-3. ptf-spring - implementation of core parts using spring context:
-  1. Defining test flow in spring xml file
-  2. Configure components via spring xml file

-Look more about each module in their README.md files

 ## Components
 1. Test